 This course consists of the fundamentals of human anatomy and physiology with the emphasis on etiology and functions of anatomical systems.
 Laboratory includes dissection of a mammal, study of selected mammalian organs, histological studies, and physiological experiments.
-Prerequisite: Read 302 or equivalent Lecture Hrs. = 3, Lab Hrs. = 3

 Human Anatomy & Physiology II